Official catch and keep record fish application

 9 — The Utah Division of Wildlife Resources reserves the right to further check identification or verification of witnesses and/or documentation of catch, and to reject any applications which are questionable.

-10 — Record submissions will only be considered for the following species: Bonneville whitefish, mountain whitefish, cutthroat trout, rainbow trout, golden trout, lake trout, brook trout, arctic grayling, kokanee salmon, brown trout, tiger trout, splake, walleye, yellow perch, Sacramento perch, striped bass, white bass, smallmouth bass, largemouth bass, bullhead, channel catfish, black crappie, green sunfish, bluegill, northern pike, wiper, tiger muskellunge, and common carp.
+10 — Record submissions will only be considered for the following species: Bonneville whitefish, mountain whitefish, non-native cutthroat trout, Bear River cutthroat trout, Bonneville cutthroat trout, Colorado River cutthroat trout, Yellowstone cutthroat trout, rainbow trout, golden trout, lake trout, brook trout, Arctic grayling, kokanee salmon, brown trout, tiger trout, splake, walleye, yellow perch, Sacramento perch, striped bass, white bass, smallmouth bass, largemouth bass, bullhead, channel catfish, black crappie, green sunfish, bluegill, northern pike, wiper, tiger muskellunge and common carp.